nihalpasham/rustdhipv2/README.md

     - **without the need for heap allocation, making it easier to port to any bare metal environment.**
 - `Performance` has not been considered for now and but it can be optimized after we have a fully working implementation.
 - It uses const_generics which requires nightly as of this writing.
+- In order to achieve its second goal (i.e. zero dynamic memory allocation), `rustdhipv2` depends on `smoltcp` and borrows many of its ideas (such as simplicity above all else).

+**Note:** - I've tried to keep the layout of code similar to that of `smoltcp` but there are a couple of deviations esecially in the `crypto` department.
+I'll be adding more documentation over the coming weeks and months.